core-wg/oscore/draft-ietf-core-object-security.md

 In scenarios with intermediary nodes such as proxies or gateways, transport layer security such as (D)TLS only protects data hop-by-hop.
 As a consequence, the intermediary nodes can read and modify any information.
 The trust model where all intermediary nodes are considered trustworthy is problematic, not only from a privacy perspective, but also from a security perspective, as the intermediaries are free to delete resources on sensors and falsify commands to actuators (such as "unlock door", "start fire alarm", "raise bridge").
 Even in the rare cases where all the owners of the intermediary nodes are fully trusted, attacks and data breaches make such an architecture brittle.

 (D)TLS protects hop-by-hop the entire message.
 OSCORE protects end-to-end all information that is not required for proxy operations (see {{protected-fields}}).
 (D)TLS and OSCORE can be combined, thereby enabling end-to-end security of the message payload, in combination with hop-by-hop protection of the entire message, during transport between end-point and intermediary node.
-In particular when OSCORE is used with HTTP, the additional TLS protection of HTTP hops is recommended, e.g. between an HTTP endpoint and a proxy translating between HTTP and CoAP.
+In particular when OSCORE is used with HTTP, the additional TLS protection of HTTP hops is RECOMMENDED, e.g. between an HTTP endpoint and a proxy translating between HTTP and CoAP.

 Applications need to consider that certain message fields and messages types are not protected end-to-end and may be spoofed or manipulated.
 The consequences of unprotected message fields are analyzed in {{unprot-fields}}.